-Past interviewees include: English-Japanese translators, craftspersons of various fields, a set designer for theater plays, musicals etc., a wagashi chef (Japanese sweets), college professors, a novelist, a DJ, a museum curator, a shamisen musician (Japanese banjo), a Doshisha University administrator, a Zen monk, a college student and a KCJS alumnus.
-You will receive help to find potential interviewees in Kyoto.
+Past interviewees include: Japanese to English/English to Japanese translators, craftsperson of various fields, a set designer for theater production, wagashi chef (Japanese sweets), scholars, a novelist, a DJ, a museum curator, a shamisen musician (Japanese banjo), a Doshisha University administrator, a Zen monk, an architect, a KCJS alumnus, a soccer player, etc. You will receive help to find potential interviewees.
 For the past articles, please go to https://kcjsprofessional.wordpress.com/